-- Solow model: constant saving rate. - More satisfactory to specify the preference orderings of individuals and derive their decisions from these preferences. - Enables better understanding of the factors that affect savings decisions. - Enables to discuss the "optimality" of equilibria - Whether the (competitive) equilibria of growth models can be "improved upon". - Notion of improvement: Pareto optimality.
+- Solow model: constant saving rate. - Ramsey or Cass-Koopmans model: differs from the Solow model only because it explicitly models the consumer side and endogenizes savings.
+This model specifies the preference orderings of individuals and derives their decisions from these preferences.
+It also - Enables better understanding of the factors that affect savings decisions. - Enables to discuss the "optimality" of equilibria - Clarifies whether the (competitive) equilibria of growth models can be "improved upon". - Beyond its use as a basic growth model, also a workhorse for many areas of macroeconomics.